As Meetingbox is nominated for the Wirtschaftspreis Starnberg, The Süddeutsche Zeitung published a great article about us, we’d like to share.

 The exhibition guest enters the hall, takes the elevator to the second floor, goes to the lecture hall and selects which live stream he wants to watch.
 Everything online.
 Visitors can go to the exhibition of the future with their cell phone, laptop or from their home TV.
 After all, events in the future will take a completely different course than before Corona.
 And because it does make a difference at such a virtual trade fair whether visitors get into a virtual elevator or not, the Tutzing-based company Succevo has completely converted its business model to 3D event worlds.
 It has now been nominated for the Starnberg Business Prize.

 In the past, Succevo's Meetingbox product is originally used to manage all the details of major event planning: registering visitors, billing and costs, coordinating booths - all this can be done with Meetingbox.
 Until spring, when suddenly there were no more events to manage.
 "Our whole business model depended on live events - and in February suddenly everything was broken," says Managing Director Mark Pearson.
-The Briton had built up the company four years ago, having previously worked for 30 years at the management consultancy Accenture.
 Now the 50 employees were faced with the question of how to continue with Succevo.
-The company employs 14 people in Tutzing, 30 developers are based in Sofia, and there is also a location in Dubai, because Emirates is one of its customers.
+The company employs 14 people in Tutzing, 30 developers are based in Sofia, and there is also a location in Dubai, because a saudi arabian airline company is one of its customers.

 Anyone who recently sat yawning at a zoom conference and at some point switched off their own camera to cook something to eat in between might suspect that the brave new online world also has its pitfalls.
 Since the Corona pandemic has largely banished the majority of office workers to the home office, the number of web formats is growing rapidly.
 So why should people spend extra time in a new type of online trade fair?
 Pearson also asks himself: "What can you do so that people don't check their e-mails on the side?
 One of his ideas: For example, gather all participants in a chat room for a common lunch break and then have a meal delivered to their physical front doors at the same time.
 Or as recently implemented for a Swedish customer from the tourism industry: Organizing a virtual midsummer party with a ten-minute live cocktail mix competition for the employees in the home office.
 "Some people think it's gimmickry when online visitors have to get into an elevator first, but for other customers, something like this encourages engagement, i.e. the opportunity to participate and experience things directly.
 What we offer is definitely different from a static webinar," says Pearson.